michelou/llvm-examples/README.md

 </pre>
 </dd>
 <dd>
-Microsoft doesn't provide an offline installer for <a href="https://visualstudio.microsoft.com/vs/2019/">VS 2019</a> but we can follow the <a href="https://docs.microsoft.com/en-us/visualstudio/install/create-an-offline-installation-of-visual-studio?view=vs-2019">following instructions</a> to create a local installer (so called <i>layout cache</i>) for later (re-)installation.
+Microsoft does not provide an offline installer for <a href="https://visualstudio.microsoft.com/vs/2019/">VS 2019</a> but we can follow the <a href="https://docs.microsoft.com/en-us/visualstudio/install/create-an-offline-installation-of-visual-studio?view=vs-2019">following instructions</a> to create a local installer (so called <i>layout cache</i>) for later (re-)installation.
 </dd></dl>

 ***